clement-berard/node-red-contrib-ultimate-toolkit/README.md

 Essentially based on [es-toolkit](https://es-toolkit.slash.page/) and [radash](https://radash-docs.vercel.app/docs/getting-started)

+If native Node.js are available, they are used instead of the libraries.

 **One node to rule them all!**

 ## Performance

 All used libraries are treeshaked and included in the final bundle.
 No extra dependencies are added.

+Very small distribution size ~ 20kb.

 ## Contributing